 RHU believes that every student should get the full opportunity to continue his/her education no matter how hard their living conditions are.
 For that, RHU offers financial assistance to qualified students who could not afford the cost of their tuitions.
-For inquiry about this program, please contact the Student Affairs Office at <a href="mailto:documents-decomposition-decompos
+For inquiry about this program, please contact the Student Affairs Office at dso@rhu.edu.lb or call 05/603090, Ext: 777.